aarenson/PHPCap/docs-md/DeveloperGuide.md

 * http://www.php-fig.org/psr/psr-1/
 * http://www.php-fig.org/psr/psr-2/

-To check for compliance, execute the following command in the root directory of the PHPCap:
+To check for compliance for the PHPCap source code, execute the following command in the root directory of the PHPCap:

     ./vendor/bin/phpcs --standard=PSR1,PSR2 src

 To check compliance for the automated tests, use:

     ./vendor/bin/phpcs --standard=PSR1,PSR2 --ignore=tests/local tests

+To check for compliance for the PHPCap source code and the tests, use:

+    ./vendor/bin/phpcs --standard=PSR1,PSR2 --ignore=tests/local src tests

 Note that if you are working on Windows and have the git property __core.autocrlf__ set to true, you may see errors similar to the following: